 This small neighborhood park has a newly renovated playground that young children will enjoy, and a half-court basketball court for play or practice.
 The grove of Coast Redwoods distinguishes this recreational space and brings natural beauty to the residential area.

 A small park on the northern end of town, Village Park is a community favorite that bustles with activity from the nearby Pre-school, kids enjoying the playground and families tossing the ball or enjoying a book under a tree.

 850 Burlingame Ave

-As the oldest park in Burlingame, Washington Park is a historical gem where children’s playgrounds, tennis courts, baseball facilities and picnic areas abound.
-Once home to the millionaire cigar retailer Moses A. Gunst, the park features trees that date back to his estate, giving the park old-world charm.
+As the oldest park in Burlingame, Washington Park is a historical gem where children’s playgrounds, tennis courts, baseball facilities, and picnic areas abound.
+Once home to the millionaire cigar retailer Moses A. Gunst, the park features trees that date back to his estate, giving the park an old-world charm.